Board Roles & Responsibilities

 - Be a member of the department/group which they wish to represent;

-- Get at least 75 signatures of active members of the department/group they wish to represent (temporary employees' signatures do not count toward the 75 needed);
+- Get at least 75 signatures of active members of the department/group they wish to represent (temporary employees' signatures do not count toward the 75 needed) using the online nominations platform, paper petition forms, or both;

-- Turn in the petition forms by the deadline announced by the Retirement Fund.
+- Submit petition forms by the deadline announced by the Retirement Fund.

 To run for Places 5 - 7, a retiree must: